k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: how using the Eye of Vecna adjusts luck
 - Fix: crash if a monsters maximum hit point value reached zero or less
+- Fix: prevent player hit points from being greater than their maximum hit points (wand of orcus)